stepzen-dev/snippets/protection/jwt-claims/README.md

 the next step in the sequence (`Query.customer(id:)`).

 An alternate version of `Query._myid` exists `Query._my_id_jsonata` showing that scripts can be implemented in JSONata.
-The default langauge is ECMAScript.
+The default language is ECMAScript.

 Note these concepts could be combined with field access through ABAC rules (see `protection/simpleABACSample`) so that `Query.customer` could be exposed, but only customer service reps could call it